 Miracles which had once been used to inspire, now served only to degrade.
 It was too late to stop it.
 Pandora had opened the box herself.

 Bahá’u’lláh recognized the danger of miracles.
-He knew the insecurity of any heart which insisted upon miracles before “believing.”
+He knew the insecurity of any heart which insisted upon miracles before “believing”.
 Bahá’u’lláh courageously challenged this demand for miracles.
 His words have put an end to any religious importance which might be attributed to miracles.
 Bahá’u’lláh spoke on behalf of all the Messengers of God, for all time.

 While He was in exile in Baghdád, near the place along the river Chebar where Ezekiel in vision had seen the glory of God, Bahá’u’lláh was under attack by the religious leaders of the area.
 They had devised a cunning plan by which they could arouse the animosity of the people against Bahá’u’lláh: miracles.